The Outlaw Tamer

-The Outlaw Tamer is a 1935 American western film directed by J.P.
-McGowan and starring Lane Chandler, Blanche Mehaffey and George 'Gabby' Hayes.
+The Outlaw Tamer is a 1935 American Western film directed by J. P. McGowan and starring Lane Chandler, Blanche Mehaffey and George 'Gabby' Hayes.

-Synopsis
+Plot

 A posse on the trail of masked bandit loses the trail of the wounded man.
 He shelters at Jean Bennett's store and assists her and old gold prospector Cactus Barnes when they run into difficulties.